Randeep Hooda: Media image and personal life

 Hooda lived in a hostel from a young age; he said, "I've always had a good time, it's something that gives me my spirit and fuels my spirit as well.
 Now, I want my parents to live with me, I want to enjoy their company more."
 He said he had a good relationship with his parents, who live in Faridabad, and that their openness to everything has helped him in life.
 He considers Naseeruddin Shah to be his "mentor, friend and confidant", saying, "He's an inspiration and somebody who has helped nurture me as an actor not necessarily my career but my craft.
 He's also the one who opened my eyes to the world of acting."

 Hooda was in a relationship with former Miss Universe and actress Sushmita Sen from 2004 to 2006.
 He later said ending their relationship changed his career; "The break-up was the best thing that happened to me and I realised that I gave it too much time in my life.
 It freed my energy to do things for myself."

 He met model and actor Lin Laishram at Naseeruddin Shah’s theatre group Motley, and fell in love.
 They started living together during the lockdown, and made their relationship Instagram official in 2022.
 Eventually, they got married on 29 November 2023 in a traditional Meitei ceremony in Imphal, Manipur.
+Their first child, a girl named Nyomica, was born on 10 March 2026.

 Hooda owns a stray dog named Candy.

 Born into a Hindu family, in recent years Hooda has identified as a Sikh.